eMapR/TimeSync-Plus/README.md

 `'State': ['no change', 'postive change', 'negative change']`
 - Add the the key value pair anywhere in the displayTable dictionary (in the "'displayTable':{add here}")
 - If a value is added anywhere but the end of the displayTable dictionary be sure to add a "," at the end.
-- the key value "State" to the end list of values of the eventTable.
+- Add the key in this case "State" to the end list of values of the eventTable.

 The new config file would then look like this: